Astros again are unwelcoming hosts for Mariners, who suffer another blowout at Minute Maid Park

 The Mariners haven’t endured many beatings like this in the 2021 season.
 They’ve prided themselves in being competitive in games.

 “It’s gotten away from us early in a couple of these games” Servais said.
 “But the effort level, the preparation — our guys are doing the same thing they’ve been doing all year long.
-We’re not maybe executing and there are mistakes.
+We’re not maybe executing, and there are mistakes.
 Once in a while you make some mistakes, they pop it up or they roll it over or you get the key double play ball to get you out of inning.
 That’s not happening here the last couple days, and you have to give credit where it’s due and they are swinging the bat very well.”

-The Astros banged out 15 hits with Jose Altuve getting four hits and scoring three runs.
+The Astros banged out 15 hits with Jose Altuve getting four and scoring three runs.
 Taylor Jones, who was a standout player at Kentwood and later Gonzaga, finished a single away from the cycle while driving in four runs.

 Facing the Astros for the first time in his career, a team he will need to beat in the future as one of the top pitchers in the projected rotation, Logan Gilbert got to endure what so many other Mariners pitchers have felt over the past years at Minute Maid Park.
 That unenjoyable baptism by hits and earned runs allowed, resulted in his worst outing as a big leaguer.
 His final line: 4 2/3 innings, nine runs allowed on eight hits with a walk and five strikeouts.

 “They capitalized on mistakes,” Gilbert said.
 “And it’s fine line between making good pitches in the zone, but not leaving it over the plate.
-And when when it does happen, they make you pay.
+And when it does happen, they make you pay.
 So I look forward to facing them again, and hopefully a lot more starts against them.”

-He also got experience the unique short porch in left field known as the Crawford Boxes.
+He also got to experience the unique short porch in left field known as the Crawford Boxes.
 With the Astros leading 2-0, Gilbert found trouble in the third inning.
 With runners on first and second, he threw a changeup to Yordan Alvarez, who hit a flyball to left field.

-As left field Jake Fraley tracked the ball, waiting to catch it, he realized the outcropping of seats would catch it first.
+As left fielder Jake Fraley tracked the ball, waiting to catch it, he realized the outcropping of seats would catch it first.
 It was a game-changing three-run homer for Alvarez and a 5-0 lead for Houston.

 “That kind of stuff happens,” Gilbert said.
 “Not the best pitch.
 I left it a little up, but I didn’t want to walk them.
 I didn’t want to pitch around people.
 I want to get right after them and make them swing the bat.
 That’s what they did.”